Aaleia/Guidehouse-1D/README.md

 We explored HDX and used the *ACAPS Master Dataset*, which spans monthly from **Jan 2022 - Sep 2023**.
 We explored HDX and used the ACAPS Master Dataset, which spans monthly from **Jan 2022 - Sep 2023**.
 The dataset focuses on Ukranian civilians from 24 different Oblasts + Kyiv (special administrative status), that correlated to each categorical citizen and geographical related features, such as `# km^2 controlled by Russian forces`, `# civilian fatalities`, etc.

-Primarly we focused on these features :
+Primarly we focused on these features for feature selection:

 - Area controlled by Ukraine and Russia​
 - Population & people exposed​